IceFireCode/SmellyRover/TECHDEBT.md

 [ ] improve public interface of Rover (names like XYD are unclear) [X] public get XYD and public pos basically do the same thing...
-[ ] getPositionAsString could belong to Position class
+[ ] getPositionAsString could belong to Position class [ ] use enum for commands L, R and M

+[ ] use enum for directions N, S, E and W
+    [ ] create enum Direction
+    [ ] use enum in Position class
+        [ ] move Position to Rover.ts to stay away from exporting

+[ ] improve turnLeft and turnRight code when we have enum for Direction, creating a lookup function